 Coalition Management

 Training and orientation: Provide training and orientation on communication and documentation platforms for new members of the leadership team.
-CHIP alignment: Provide assistance to work groups in aligning work with the Community Health Improvement Plan and providing documentation of those activities.
+CHIP alignment: Provide assistance to work groups in aligning work with the Community Health Improvement Plan and documentation of those activities.

 Documentation: Document accomplishments of the work groups, coalition, and community partnerships, including documentation of coalition activities related to the Community Health Improvement Plan in the Community Check Box.